WorthwhileGames/alexa-typescript-example/README.md

     region: "us-east-1"
 });
 ```
-- requires that a Cogito identity pool be specified (not necessary when deployed)
+- requires that a Cognito identity pool be specified (not necessary when deployed)
 ```
 AWS.config.credentials = new AWS.CognitoIdentityCredentials({
-    IdentityPoolId: '[your cogito identity pool id]' });
+    IdentityPoolId: '[your cognito identity pool id]' });
 ```
 - requires a valid alexa skill/app id